-- align the interests of executive officers with the short and long term interests of shareholders; - link executive compensation to the performance of the Company and the individual; and, - compensate executive officers at a level and in a manner that ensures the Company is capable of attracting, motivating, retaining and inspiring individuals with exceptional skills.
+- align the interests of executive officers with the short and long term interests of shareholders; - link executive compensation to the performance of the Company and the individual; and. - compensate executive officers at a level and in a manner that ensures the Company is capable of attracting, motivating, retaining and inspiring individuals with exceptional skills.

-The context within which the Company's executive compensation has been established is relevant to understanding the lack of a formal compensation program:
+The context within which the Company's executive compensation was established is relevant to understanding the lack of a historic formal compensation program:

-- the Company remains in the early stage of its development having not yet achieved a material commercial transaction since becoming a reporting issuer in October 2006; - the Company has generated minimal commercial revenue to date; - the Company has only 9 employees; and, - the Company has limited resources to expend on typical compensation elements.
+- the Company remains in the commercial validation stage of its development having not yet achieved a material commercial transaction since becoming a reporting issuer in October 2006; - the Company has generated minimal commercial revenue to date; - the Company has only 8 employees; and, - the Company has limited resources to expend on typical compensation elements.

-Compensation of NEO is made up of the following elements: (1) base salary (2) share options (granted on a discretionary basis by the Board) and (3) participation in the Company's group benefits plan.
+Compensation of the Employee NEO to the end of fiscal 2012 was made up of the following elements: (1) base salary (2) share options (granted on a discretionary basis by the Board) and (3) participation in the Company's group benefits plan.

-The Board has determined that the salary levels provided to its NEO are consistent with salaries paid to NEO in companies at a similar stage of development within the biotech industry based upon their knowledge and experience and are consistent with the job descriptions and skill sets required for these roles.
+The Board determined that the salary levels provided to the Employee NEO are consistent with salaries paid to Employee NEO in companies at a similar stage of development within the biotech industry based upon their knowledge and experience and are consistent with the job descriptions and skill sets required for these roles.

-The Company does not currently have a formal compensation review program for its NEO that includes option-based awards, either incentive based or otherwise, and accordingly no such option-based awards were granted to NEO in 2011 or prior years.
-Options granted to NEO occurred either because of their membership as a director on the Board as described under Director Compensation or on a discretionary basis as noted in the footnotes to the Summary Compensation Table - NEO.
+The Company does not currently have a formal compensation review program for its Employee NEO that includes option-based awards, incentive based or otherwise, and accordingly no such option-based awards were granted to them in 2012 or prior years.
+Options granted to NEO occurred (1) because of their membership as a director on the Board as described under Director Compensation, (2) on a discretionary basis as noted in the footnotes to the Summary Compensation Table - NEO, or (3) based upon a formal agreement in the case of the Company's consulting agreement with its Executive Director.

-The Company's group benefits plan (GBP) was established in October 2007 by a quotation process and offers healthcare, dental care, vision care and life insurance benefits paid by the Company as well as short and long term disability paid by the employee.
-NEO participate in the GBP on the same basis as all employees in the Company.
-This plan is not available to the Company directors.
+The Company's group benefits plan (GBP) was established in October 2007 by a quotation process and offers health care, dental care, vision care and life insurance benefits paid by the Company as well as short and long term disability paid by the employee.
+Employee NEO participate in the GBP on the same basis as all employees in the Company.
+This plan is not available to the Company directors or consultants.